GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/07.061-070/01.The-Ninety-and-Nine/docs.md

 ---
+title: |
-title: 61.
-The Ninety and Nine
+    061. The Ninety and Nine - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 061.
+The Ninety and Nine.
+There were ninety and nine that safely lay In the shelter of the fold, But one was out on the hills away, Far off from the gates of gold; Away on the mountains wild and bare, Away from the tender Shepherd's care, Away from the tender Shepherd's care.
+    keywords:  |
-    keywords: Christ in Song, The Ninety and Nine, There were ninety and nine that safely lay,
+        Christ in Song, adventhymnals, advent hymnals, The Ninety and Nine, There were ninety and nine that safely lay.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 61. THE NINETY AND NINE
+## 061. THE NINETY AND NINE
+####  Christ in Song,

 ```txt
 1.